Deliver “Delight and Passion” to people

 It was a rather bold decision for the customer of the gas company not to display products such as gas appliances, but as a result, we created a space that embodies the brand concept of corporate activities aimed at gaining empathy from the local community.
 I think it did."

-Koga: "concept design concept is a veranda.
-The name "KeiyoGAS Community Terrace" (commonly known as "Terasu") reflects our hope that it will be a space that serves as a point of contact between people, the city, and life, where people can casually stop by and take a break, just like a veranda (terrace).
+Koga: "concept design concept is 'engawa' (veranda).
+The name 'KeiyoGAS Community Terrace (commonly known as 'Terasu') reflects our hope that it will become a space that serves as a point of contact between people, the city, and daily life, where people can easily drop by and take a break, just like an 'engawa' or 'terrace'."

 Under the slogan, “Light up children, adults, and the town,” we have developed a mechanism that allows users to participate in community building and efforts to support the lives and activities of local residents.
 We wanted to create a community that would grow.”